wren-lang/wren/doc/site/fibers.markdown

 lets you build up a chain of fiber calls that will eventually unwind back to the main fiber when all of the called ones yield or finish.

-This works fine for most uses, but sometimes you want something a little more freeform.
-For example, you may be creating a [state machine](http://en.wikipedia.org/wiki/Finite-state_machine) where each state is a fiber.
-When you switch from one state to the next, you *don't* want to build an implicit stack of fibers to return to.
-There is no "returning" in this case.
-You just want to *transfer* to the next fiber and forget about the previous one entirely.
-(This is analogous to [tail call elimination](http://en.wikipedia.org/wiki/Tail_call) for regular function calls.)

-To enable this, fibers also have a `run()` method.
-This begins executing that fiber, and "forgets" the previous one.
-If the running fiber yields or ends, it will transfer control back to the last *called* one.
-(If there are no called fibers, it will end execution.)
+This is almost always what you want.
+But if you're doing something really low level, like writing your own scheduler to manage a pool of fibers, you may not want to treat them explicitly like a stack.

+For rare cases like that, fibers also have a `transfer()` method.
+This switches execution immediately to the transferred fiber.
+The previous one is suspended, leaving it in whatever state it was in.
+You can resume the previous fiber by transferring back to it, or even calling it.
+If you don't, execution stops when the last transferred fiber returns.